-Windows is a series of operating systems, computer operating system (OS) developed by Microsoft for personal desktops/devices or computer (PC).
-Each operating system comes with a graphical user interface (GUI) with a desktop that allows a user to view all files, videos, etc. It is designed to run on x86 hardware such as AMD, Intel processors.
-So windows OS comes with almost all company who made PC’s or laptops.
+Windows is a series of operating systems, computer operating system (OS) developed by Microsoft for personal desktops/devices or computers (PC).
+Each operating system has a graphical user interface (GUI) with a desktop that allows users to view all files, videos, etc. It runs on x86 hardware, such as AMD and Intel processors.
+So Windows OS comes with almost all companies that make PCs or laptops.
 Linux is an open-source operating system based on UNIX, created in 1991.
-It is software which sites underneath of all other software on a computer.
-Users can modify the existing code and create distributions from it as it is an open-source operating system.
-Linux is mostly used as a server – as most of the web pages over the internet are generated from Linux servers and
+It is software that sits underneath all other software on a computer.
+Users can modify the existing code and develop distributions from it as it is an open-source operating system.
+Linux is mainly used as a server – as most of the web pages over the internet are generated from Linux servers and

 What is Windows Operating System?

-The first version of Windows OS is released in 1985 which is a simple GUI, an extension of existing disk operating system (MS-DOS) and major release as my point of view was 1995 consumer release which has integrated windows and DOS with built-in internet support.
-Most of the PC are currently running on the Windows operating system only.
-The latest Windows OS version is Windows 10 which is currently ruling the market.
+The first version of Windows OS was released in 1985; a simple GUI, an extension of the existing disk operating system (MS-DOS), and a significant release.
+From my perspective, the 1995 consumer release integrated Windows and DOS with built-in internet support.
+Most of the PC is currently running on the Windows operating system only.
+The latest Windows OS version is Windows 10, which is presently ruling the market.

 Linux is an open-source operating system based on UNIX, created in 1991.
-Linux operating system also comes with a graphical user interface (GUI) with some necessary software’s which are used on a daily basis.
-It is also used in desktop computers, mobile devices, gaming consoles, digital storing devices, eBook readers, cameras, video recorders have Linux running.
+The Linux operating system also comes with a graphical user interface (GUI) with some necessary daily software.
+It is also used with Linux running on desktop computers, mobile devices, gaming consoles, digital storing devices, eBook readers, cameras, and video recorders.

-Head to Head Comparison Between Linux and Windows (Infographics)
+Head to Head Comparison Between Linux vs Windows (Infographics)

-Below is the Top 9 Comparison Between Linux and Windows:
+Below is the Top 9 Comparison Between Linux vs Windows:

-Following is the Differences Between Linux and Windows:
+Following are the Differences Between Linux and Windows:

-- Linux is open source operating system whereas Windows OS is commercial.
+- Linux is an open-source operating system, whereas Windows OS is commercial.

-- Linux has access to source code and alters the code as per user need whereas Windows does not have access to source code.
+- Linux has access to source code and alters the code per user need, whereas Windows does not have access to source code.

-- Linux will run faster than windows latest editions even with a modern desktop environment and features of the operating system whereas windows are slow on older hardware.
+- Linux will run faster than window’s latest editions, even with a modern desktop environment and operating system features, whereas Windows is slow on older hardware.

-- Linux distributions don’t collect user data whereas Windows collect all the user details which lead to privacy concern.
+- Linux distributions don’t collect user data, whereas Windows contains all the user details, which leads to privacy concerns.

-- Linux is more reliable then windows as in Linux we can kill application if they hung through x kill command whereas, in windows, we need to try multiple times to kill it.
+- Linux is more reliable than Windows, as in Linux; we can kill applications if they are hung through the x kill command, whereas, in Windows, we need to try multiple times to kill them.

-- Linux supports a wide variety of free software’s than windows but windows have a large collection of video game software.
+- Linux supports a wide variety of free software than Windows, but Windows has an extensive collection of video game software.

-- In Linux software cost is almost free as all programs, utilities, complex applications such as open office are free but windows also have many free programs and utilities but most of the programs are commercial.
+- The cost of Linux software is almost as all programs, utilities, and complex applications such as open office are free.
+Still, windows also have many free programs and utilities, but most of the programs are commercial.

-- Linux is used by corporate organizations as servers and operating system for security purpose at Google, Facebook, twitter etc. whereas windows are mostly used by gamers and business users.
+- Corporate organizations use Linux as servers and operating systems for security purposes at Google, Facebook, Twitter, etc., whereas gamers and business users mostly use Windows.

-- Linux and windows have same priority over hardware and driver support in the present situation.
+- Linux and Windows have the same priority over hardware and driver support in the present situation.

-Below is the detailed comparison of Linux and Windows.
+Below is a detailed comparison of Linux and Windows.

 |Basis for Comparison||Linux||Windows|